 People

 Some members of the Matienzo Caves Project have a general responsibility for overseeing certain major aspects.
-However, individuals should see themselves as being responsible for their own safety and the tackle they‘ve used (sign it out, use it, bring it back, clean it in the river, put it away and sign it back in!), writing up, survey drawing etc.
+However, individuals should see themselves as being responsible for their own safety and the tackle they‘ve used (sign it out, use it, bring it back, clean it in the river, put it away and sign it back in!), completing a logbook entry, survey drawing etc.

-• Phil Papard: MCP Expeditions organiser, permissions (with Pete Smith), web reports for the main expeditions and Federation, grants.
+• Phil Papard: Matienzo Caves Project expeditions organiser, permissions (with Pete Smith), web reports for the main expeditions and Federation, grants, tackle.

 • Susan Martin: Matienzo Caves Project treasurer

-• Juan Corrin: General coordination of the Matienzo Caves Project (with Phil, Steve and Pete): web reports outside the main expeditions, IT systems, surface maps, computer/cave surveys, library, archive, web site.
+• Juan Corrin: General coordination of the Matienzo Caves Project (with Phil and Pete): web reports outside the main expeditions, IT systems, surface maps, computer/cave surveys, library, archive, web site, tackle.

 • Pete Smith: Permissions, Spanish group liaison and archaeology

 The people above can advise on areas and / or caves to push, as can other regulars.
 Many members of the expedition have expertise in all matters speleological.
-A number have been around Matienzo for years and will give advice and bull shit!
+A number have been caving around Matienzo for decades and will give advice and bull shit!
 Contact emails are listed here.

 [top]